mobizt/FirebaseClient/README.md

 This authorization token will be expired in 60 minutes or 3600 seconds which determined by the issuer (Google).

-The authorization token will be refresh or re-created automatically as long as the async authentication task handler (`FirebaseApp`) was running in the main loop without blocking by user code.
+The authorization token will be refreshed or re-created automatically as long as the async authentication task handler (`FirebaseApp`) was running in the main loop without blocking by user code.

 > [!WARNING]
 > Most examples use the token for autorization.
-The token will be refresh/recreated automatically as mentioned above.
+The token will be refreshed/recreated automatically as mentioned above.
 >
 > The `FirebaseApp` event will show the authentication processes that are running behind.
 The authentication task handler will prepare and maintain the authorization token to be valid.
 Google may deny the access from the client that sending the request with the expired authorization token.
 >